omidarmat/onLearn/c.md

 gcc *.o -o launch
 ```

-> Notice that the linking process should be executed on all the object files, even of just one of the object files are updated.
+> Notice that the linking process should be executed on all the object files, even ff just one of the object files are updated.

 Ok, everything seems to work fine, but we have another problem.
 It is really hard to keep track of the files that have changed and remembering to use this solution only for the changed files.
 So it is true that partial compiles are a lot faster, but you really have to think more carefully to make sure you recompile everything you need.
 There should be a way to automate this process, and this is where the **Make** tool comes to play.

-## The make tool
+### The make tool

 Thinking about the source files and their object files this way enables us to automate this process: If `thruster.c` is newer than `thruster.o` regarding its timestamp, you need to recompile it, so as to update the object file with the new version of source code.
 If `thruster.o` is newer than `thruster.c`, then everything is fine and you don't need to recompile.
 This is exactly how the make tool works.
 Before being able to use the make tool, you need to tell `make` about your source code and how you want to build the code.